felixarash/Smooth-Camera-App/README.md

 <!-- Add screenshots of the splash screen, main window, and captured images here -->
+# How to Install in windows pc 10 / 11
+## go to fourceforge of my project link : https://sourceforge.net/projects/smooth-camera-app/
+- and download puff here you go

 ## How to Run
 1. Install requirements: `pip install -r requirements.txt`
 2. Run: `python camera_app.py`